What You Need to Know About Correctional Officer Supervisor

 Correctional Officer Supervisors who work in New Jersey, California, or Alaska, make the highest salaries.

 How much do Correctional Officer Supervisors make in each U.S. state?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Correctional Officer Supervisors:

 Becoming a Correctional Officer Supervisor

-What work experience do I need to become a Correctional Officer Supervisor?
+What education or degrees do I need to become a Correctional Officer Supervisor?

 Who Employs Correctional Officer Supervisors?

 Those thinking about becoming a Correctional Officer Supervisor might also be interested in the following careers:

 - Umpires, Referees, and Other Sports Officials

 - Police Patrol Officers